JeffreyBenjaminBrown/hode/docs/the-rslt.md

 A `Par` is just like a `Rel`, except its `Tplt` is not reified. `Par`s are good for writing long passages of text that you don't intend to search verbatim for.
 For instance, I might record the following `Par`:

 ```
-The other day I was at the (/word beach) and I saw a (/word shark).
+The other day I was at the (/hash beach) and I saw a (/hash shark).
 That totally sucked.
 ```

-If I did that, I could search for `Expr`s involving words "beach" or "shark", and the `Par` would be among the search results.
-But if I searched for "day" or "sucked" or "was at the" it would not be.
+That `Par` has two reified members: the word "beach" and the word "shark".
+(Both have been entered as Hash expressions; see the Hash documentation for details.)
+I can search for them.
+I cannot search for the other phrases in the `Par`, because they have not been indexed.
+(So, for instance, I could search for `Expr`s involving words "beach" or "shark", and the `Par` would be among the search results.
+But if I searched for "day" or "sucked" or "was at the", the `Par` above would not show up.)

+Notice that the parentheses above are treated specially.
+See the "special characters" section of the Hash documentation for details.

 ## Addr